 Where do the best mix engineers come from ?
 They come from a place of serious persistence and luck.
 But they mostly come from working studios, “and” from being “ready” to be in the right place at the right time.
 They may even be so lucky as to have had a great mentor who leads them straight to the good habits and away from the career sucking mistakes.

-I have a simple guide on how to become a mixing engineer: Get a Pro Tools system of any size or Apple Logic Pro X seems pretty solid to me and mix a lot.
+I have a simple guide on how to become a mixing engineer: Get a Pro Tools system of any size or Apple’s Logic Pro X which sounds real solid to me, and mix a lot.
 Mix everything, friends, local artists, FOH for bands at live clubs will get you fast and mentally solid.
 That’s how i mainly broke in.
 Mix under any challenging circumstance and just do it.
-Read everything, understand basic electronics, befriend professionals so they can show you things.
-Sit in on as many mix sessions as you can and be the second engineer by truly helping.
+You can make an entire audio education from YouTube.
+Understand basic electronics, befriend professionals so they can show you things, sit in on as many mix sessions as you can and be the second engineer by truly helping.
 Set-up for A/B monitor listening and hear the difference between hundreds of different records….
 All that and lots of tenacity will get you there.